Craig Bellamy: Return to Liverpool

 Bellamy returned to Manchester City for pre-season training but was placed in the club's reserves and was excluded from the first team.
 He eventually reached a settlement with the club to cancel the final year of his contract, allowing him to leave.
 He received offers from Queens Park Rangers and Stoke City but rejected both when Liverpool and Tottenham showed an interest in him.
 Bellamy chose to return to Liverpool, swayed by Kenny Dalglish's presence as manager.
 The following day, Cardiff City said they had failed in a last-minute bid for Bellamy.
 Bellamy said, "I've grown up with Kenny Dalglish, now to be signed by him is a massive honour.
 It's been a long couple of months, I had to be patient and believe something like this could happen."

 Bellamy's returning debut for Liverpool came against Stoke City in a 1–0 defeat at the Britannia Stadium.
 He scored his first post-return goal for Liverpool against Brighton & Hove Albion in the League Cup on 21 September, while his first league goal of his second spell came a month later against Norwich City in a 1–1 draw.
 On 27 November, Dalglish withdrew Bellamy from the team for the game against Manchester City following the suicide of his friend and coach Gary Speed.
-Two days later, Bellamy returned to the team and recorded assists for both Liverpool goals in a 2–0 win over Chelsea in the League Cup quarter-final, describing his performance as "one of the best games I ever played".
-A visibly emotional Bellamy wept as the teams lined up before the match after Liverpool fans sang Speed's name and again on the bench after being substituted in the final minutes of the match.
+Two days later, Bellamy returned to the team and recorded assists for both Liverpool goals in a 2–0 win over Chelsea in the League Cup quarter-final, describing it as "one of the best games I ever played".
+A visibly emotional Bellamy wept as the teams lined up before the match after Liverpool fans sang Speed's name and again on the bench after being substituted in the final minutes.
 Speed's death prompted Bellamy to visit Steve Rogers, a psychologist, after fearing his own personal issues could leave him in a similar position.

 Featuring largely as a squad player, Bellamy made regular appearances as a substitute but enjoyed a prolonged run in the first team during the Christmas period after Luis Suárez was banned for racially abusing an opponent.
 On 25 January 2012, Bellamy scored the equalising goal against Manchester City to give Liverpool a 3–2 win on aggregate in the League Cup semi-final.
 In the final on 26 February, Liverpool met Cardiff City; Bellamy featured as a second-half substitute in place of Jordan Henderson but he did not take a penalty in the ensuing shootout after asking to be omitted from the five nominated takers.
 Bellamy also played a pivotal role in the club's run to the FA Cup final, providing the assist for Andy Carroll to score the winning goal as Liverpool beat local rivals Everton 2–1 at Wembley to reach their first FA Cup final in six years.
 He started in the final against Chelsea, which Liverpool lost 2–1.